sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 ### Interpretation of the 90th Percentile

-The 90th percentile represents the maximum ED length of stay within which 90% of admitted ED patients completed their ED stay.
+The 90th percentile shows the time within which 90% of admitted ED patients completed their ED stay.
 For example, a value of 30 hours means that 90% of admitted patients completed their ED stay within 30 hours, while approximately 10% experienced longer ED stays.

 The 90th percentile is not an average.